InterfaceConsciousness/interfaceconsciousness.github.io/_pages/join.md

   * implementing SLP-tests to study LLMs and/or design novel AR/VR interfaces
   * requirements: experience in Python/PyTorch/JAX/Unity3D, interest in philosophy of consciousness beneficial

+`Research Scientist'
+ * applying the interface idea to empirical (physical) sciences
+ * requirements: skilled in experimental physics/chemistry/biology, familiarity with the basics of lab work and able to design new empirical protocols.

 `Computational Phenomenologist`
   * (computational) modeling of intentional systems, time-consciousness, and self/world boundaries
   * requirements: firm grasp of basic phenomenological concepts, working knowledge of computer science (this role particularly requires interaction with the other roles)